rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

 The fair intragroup pairing problem
 ```````````````````````````````````

-A very similar decision problem to the intergroup pairing one appears when, instead of pairing two different set of persons, we are asked to pair an even-sized set of persons by fairly balancing again the individual pairing preferences of each person.
+A very similar decision problem to the intergroup pairing one appears when, instead of pairing two different sets of persons, we are asked to pair an even-sized set of persons by fairly balancing again the individual pairing preferences of each person.

 Let us consider a set of four persons {*p1*, *p2*, *p3*, *p4*} to be paired.
 We may propose three potential pairing decisions :